FYSETC/FYSETC-S6/README.md

 ##### S6 v1.2

-You can download the firmware from https://github.com/FYSETC/Marlin-2.0.x-FYSETC/tree/S6/MASTER, and if you want to know what we have changed , we recommend to use git to get the code .
+The firmware is in the `firmware` folder in this repository, and if you want to know what we have changed , we recommend to use git to get the code .

 If you want to have latest feature of Marlin , we recommend to use latest [Marlin bugfix-2.0.x branch](https://github.com/MarlinFirmware/Marlin/tree/bugfix-2.0.x) , after downloading ,you need to enable following define in ```configuration.h``` file